Desert-Defi/set-protocol-v2-subgraph/README.md

 2. Edit line 20 of docker-compose.yml to `ethereum: hardhat:http://host.docker.internal:8545` (May need to replace host.docker.internal with local IP)
 3. Run with `sudo docker-compose up`

-`rm -rf ./data` and restart containers if hardhat chain changes.RE
+`rm -rf ./data` and restart containers if hardhat chain changes

 ### Deploy subgraph locally